mefaxas-crypto/pcg-tortuga-yola/src/PROJECT_CHECKLIST.md

 ## PHASE 1: CORE DATA MODELS (THE FOUNDATION)

+*   **1.1 Managing Suppliers:** We need to know who we're buying from.
     *   [x] Create "Suppliers" page.
     *   [x] Display a basic table.
     *   [x] Implement the "Add New Supplier" form (Name, Contact, Phone, Email) and save the data.
     *   [x] Implement Edit & Delete functionality for suppliers.

+*   **1.2 Managing Raw Ingredients:** This is the heart of the system.
     *   [x] "Inventory" page exists.
     *   [x] Overhaul the "Add New Ingredient" functionality to include all the detailed fields (SKU, units, costs, Min/Max levels, etc.).
     *   [x] Implement Edit & Delete functionality for ingredients.
     *   [x] Implement Physical Stock Takes & Variance Reporting.
     *   **Note on Stock Levels:** The system has been upgraded to use a more professional Min/Max stock level system instead of a single par level.
 This allows for better cost and storage control.

+*   **1.3 Managing Foundational Data:** Simple but necessary lists for ingredients and recipes.
     *   [x] Create a dedicated "Allergens" data model and management UI (in "Settings").
     *   [x] Create a dedicated "Ingredient Categories" data model and management UI (in "Settings").
     *   [x] Update the "Add New Ingredient" form to use these new data models (e.g., a multi-select dropdown).

 ## PHASE 2: LINKING DATA & CREATING VALUE